pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-Notice how the one-to-many relationship with the `User` entity is set up and the helper method to establish it.
+Notice how the one-to-many relationship with the `User` entity is set up and the helper method establishes it.
 In addition, as the good practices dictate, we're also defining the `toString()`, `equals()`, and `hashCode()` methods with classes from the [commons-lang](https://commons.apache.org/proper/commons-lang/) library.

 The `src/main/java/com/example/model/User.java` file contains the following code:
 ```java